 Cervical insufficiency refers to presumed weakness of cervical tissue that contributes to or causes premature delivery not explained by another abnormality.
 Estimated incidence varies greatly (1/100 to 1/2000).

-The cause is not well-understood but seems to involve some combination of structural abnormalities and biochemical factors (eg, inflammation, infection); these factors may be acquired or genetic.
+The cause of cervical insufficiency is not well-understood but seems to involve some combination of structural abnormalities and biochemical factors (eg, inflammation, infection); these factors may be acquired or genetic.

 Most women with cervical insufficiency do not have risk factors; however, the following risk factors have been identified:

 Congenital disorders of collagen synthesis (eg, Ehlers-Danlos syndrome)

 Prior cone biopsies (particularly when ≥ 1.7 to 2.0 cm of the cervix was removed)